Introduction

 These new skills are an important part of your Git toolkit, but

-is often used in conjunction other Git
+remember that git log is often used in conjunction other Git

 commands.
 Once you’ve found the commit you’re looking for, you

-typically pass it off to git checkout
+typically pass it off to git checkout, git revert, or some other

 tool for manipulating your commit history.
 So, be sure to keep on